 Advisors and Graduate Committee

 At a minimum, the graduate advisor(s), in consultation with the committee, shall annually evaluate the progress and level of achievement of the student.
 Students should meet with the graduate committee for this review.
 Students will receive feedback (oral, written, or both) from the committee.
 Copies of written evaluations may be submitted to the student and to the Department Chair.

 Research Proposal and Proposal Seminar

 A written proposal approved by the student’s advisory committee is required before research is undertaken (preliminary research excluded) and by the end of the second semester.
 A final copy must be submitted to the Department Chair for filing with the student’s program of study.
 A timeline for the student’s entire program is required as part of the proposal.

 Professional and Departmental Activities

-All candidates are expected to participate in professional and departmental activities.
-Candidates are expected to present at least one seminar on their thesis research during their tenure in the Department, to regularly attend departmental and university seminars, to participate in professional development workshops, as available, and to participate in departmental operations and activities.
+All candidates are expected to participate in professional and Departmental activities.
+Candidates are expected to regularly attend Departmental and university seminars, to participate in professional development workshops, as available, and to participate in Departmental operations and activities.
 Graduate students are encouraged to present talks to the public (secondary schools, conservation organizations, etc.) or professional organizations on their thesis research and other topics concerning wildlife ecology or management.
-Departmental duties assigned to graduate students will include: helping in the maintenance of laboratories, coordination of the Department’s seminar program, leadership in a professional student group (e.g., to the Student Chapter of The Wildlife Society, American Fisheries Society) and other contributions.
+Departmental duties assigned to graduate students will include: Helping in the maintenance of laboratories, coordination of the Department’s seminar program, leadership in a professional student group (e.g., to the Student Chapter of The Wildlife Society, American Fisheries Society) and other contributions.